-The Outdoor Coil Temperature (OCT) Thermistor is factory installed on the 3/8" diameter stub tube located on the coil assembly.
-Check to make sure that it is securely attached with the clip as shown in Fig. 8.
+The Outdoor Coil Temperature (OCT) Thermistor is factory installed on the 3/8" diameter stub tube - approximately 2" (50.8 mm) long - located on the coil assembly.
+Check to make sure that it is securely attached with the clip as shown in Fig. 11.
+Note that there is only one stub tube used with the liquid heater, and on most units it is the bottom circuit.